Foxxyyy/RDR-Menu/README.md

 # RDR Menu
-A mod menu base for RDR1...
+Menu base for RDR1
-Made by Sockstress & Im Foxxyyy.
-Thanks to CabooseSayzWTF
+Made by Sockstress & me.
+Also thanks to CabooseSayzWTF

 ![Screenshot](screenshot.png)